nicholasgower/PlanetsLib/README.md

 Code and graphics to help modders creating planets, moons and other systems.
 Standardizations are included to avoid proliferations of mods like [Surfaces Have Temperature](https://mods.factorio.com/mod/Surfaces-Have-Temperature).
 This library is a community project and will grow over time — feel free to contribute via pull requests on [Github](https://github.com/danielmartin0/PlanetsLib).

-Breaking changes in this mod will be accompanied with bumps to a higher major version.
+This mod is not yet 'stable'.
+When it becomes stable, breaking changes will be accompanied with bumps to a higher major version.

 ## API Reference